Stakers-space/staking-scripts/nethermind/log_monitor/README.md

 This utility script monitors nethermind log in real time and check its lines for defined errors.
 The script allows to set any execution action of nethermind as well as any other service if certain issue is detected.
 There're attached known issue patterns for the nethermind log service through the `nethermind_tracking_records.txt` file.

 ## Installation
-This script uses service log monitor utility [.logmonitor.sh](https://github.com/Stakers-space/staking-scripts/tree/main/monitor/service_log) on the background and extends it with a custom nethermind related configuration.
+This script uses Service log monitor shell [.logmonitor.sh](https://github.com/Stakers-space/staking-scripts/tree/main/monitor/service_log) on background and extends it with a custom nethermind related configuration.

 ### Log Monitor utility
 1. Check `.logmonitor.sh` availability
 ```